Saron-A/equbPay-prototype-react/README.md

 ---

-> 💡 _This is an early-stage prototype intended for testing core functionalities and UI behavior.
+> 💡 _This is an early-stage prototype intended for testing core functionalities and UI behavior for a mobile application.
+View this prototype in mobile device toggle modes.
 Feedback and contributions are welcome!_